Dior rebuilds Paris in a spectacular Fashion Week show - ExBulletin

 Cinematic daydreaming has been a springboard for the 75-year-old British designer who has earned a reputation for his bold use of color, notably at his neon pink flagship store in Los Angeles.

-Still, the movie theme felt a little lost on many of the other models shown on Friday.
+Still, the movie theme felt a bit lost on many of the other models shown on Friday.

 Sources